callumkift/Running-Statistics/README.md

     Compare this months stats to last months

+    See the details of the current year's runs

     See all your runs and your records.

 The only extra library that is needed is matplotlib.